Оцінювання пацієнта із симптомами з боку суглобів

 Specific features should be sought at each joint.
 Details of the physical examination are discussed separately for the following joints:

 Laboratory testing and imaging studies often provide less information than do the history and physical examination.
 Although some testing may be warranted in some patients, extensive testing is often not.
-Testing includes
+Testing may include

 Biopsy of bone, synovium, or other tissue is occasionally done.